We really hope you will come and learn French with us.

-If you aren't sure you want to commit to classes you're welcome to attend your first class without obligation.
-Just register (without making an EFT payment).
-If you do decide to continue you can then make your payment otherwise it's free.
+If you aren’t sure you want to commit to classes you’re welcome to attend your first class without obligation.
+Just enrol (choose ‘Bank Transfer’ [EFT] option but don’t make the payment.)
+Come along to the class and if you do decide to continue you can then make your payment otherwise it’s free.

-Classes are held at the Age Concern building (also called LiveBetter) near McDonalds Albury.
+Classes are held at the LiveBetter building (previously called Aged Concern) near McDonalds Albury.
 Entry is at the side of the building (not the front).
 To see a map click here.

 We accept payment by credit/debit card, EFT bank transfer or with cash or cheque in person at any Hume Bank branch.
-Once registered you just need to turn up to your first class.
+Once enroled you just need to turn up to your first class.

-If you would like to read more please download our New Student Information Guide.
+If you would like to read more please download our New Student Welcome Guide.

-If you'd like to register now click here.
+If you’d like to enrol now click here.